zpl-c/zpl/README.md

 **What is this library based on?**

-ZPL is a fork of a library made by [@gingerBill](https://github.com/gingerBill) called [gb](https://github.com/gingerBill/gb) that we've decided to expand and rewrite to fit our needs better.
+zpl is a fork of a library made by [@gingerBill](https://github.com/gingerBill) called [gb](https://github.com/gingerBill/gb) that we've decided to expand and rewrite to fit our needs better.
 Although many parts of the library still stay faithful to their original, a significant amount of work shaped the library into what we present now.

 **Can I contribute to the project?**